commafakir/camp-vim/02-yanking-and-buffers-101.md

 - List registers with just `"` (nvchad has a plugin for this, so it works with that), `:req <char>` shows you the contents in not nvchad config.
 - `"_` is a black hole register which does not get stored
 - learn how to use one additional register, the default and your favourite key, this way you can easily copy-paste on steroids
-- number registers contains history
+- number registers contains history of yanks.
+Have you ever copied something that got lost?

 You can basically do for an example your own snippet collection with registers (there are better ways for snippets though).

-Yank this into `f` and then you can paste new functions.
+Yank this into `f` and then you can paste new functions with `"fp`.

 const x = () => {}